IanMitchell/ianmitchell.dev/content/blog/2021-05-04-creating-a-discord-http-slash-command-bot-with-fastify.md

----
-title: "Creating a Discord HTTP Slash Command Bot with Fastify"
+# Creating a Discord HTTP Slash Command Bot with Fastify
-date: 2021-05-04
-excerpt: Slapping people with trout was a popular way of sending a notification to users back in the IRC days.
-Let's bring it back!
-Ah, nostalgia.
----

 I've been dying to try out Discord's new slash commands for a few months now, but unfortunately the framework I use for my bots (discord.js) [hasn't shipped official support](https://github.com/discordjs/discord.js/pull/5448) for them yet.
 I finally got impatient enough to decide to write a slash command bot using the new HTTP API (instead of the persistent Gateway connection), which is a lot easier to use without a library wrapper.